-7. Related Party Transactions/Balances

-a) The Company is indebted to a director and an officer for \$4,327 representing expenses incurred on behalf of the Company.
-These amounts are unsecured, non-interest bearing and have no specific terms of repayment.

-- b) A former President of the Company is owed \$12,219 at December 31, 2004 (June 30, 2004 \$12,219) for payment of expenses on behalf of the Company.
-This amount is included in accounts payable and is unsecured and non-interest bearing. - c) The Company owes \$44,928 to its parent company, VisualMed Clinical Systems Corporation ("VCSC").
-The Company is owed \$55,325 from VisualMED Clinical Systems Inc., a wholly-owned subsidiary of VCSC.
+- 6. Related Party Transactions/Balances - a) The Company is indebted to a director and an officer for \$711 representing expenses incurred on behalf of the Company.
+These amounts are included in accounts payable and are unsecured, non-interest bearing and have no specific terms of repayment. - b) A former President of the Company is owed \$12,219 at March 31, 2005 (June 30, 2004 \$12,219) for payment of expenses on behalf of the Company.
+This amount is included in accounts payable and is unsecured, non-interest bearing and has no specific terms of repayment. - c) The Company is owed \$669 from its parent company, VisualMed Clinical Systems Corporation ("VCSC").
+The Company is owed \$56,971 from VisualMED Clinical Systems Inc., a wholly-owned subsidiary of VCSC.
 These amounts represent cash advances, are unsecured, non-interest bearing and have no specific terms of repayment.